brainstem-org/brainstem_support/docs/datamodel/stem/dataset.md

 Please see the dedicated page describing the [Behavior data model].

 ## Permissions
 The dataset inherits permissions from projects associated with it.
 Data repositories are shared through the projects groups, and you are only able to add a data repository associated with the same groups as the selected projects.
-The relationships in module data also depends on the selected projects
+The relationships in modules also depends on the selected projects

 Visit the [permissions page] to learn more.